Anisotropic magnetothermoelectric power of ferromagnetic thin films: Results

 \section{Results}

-To check the setup, TEP was measured for 100 nm thick thin films of Cu and Au, with reference to Cu at room temperature.
-In principle this should give a zero TEP on a Cu film, but we measured around 0.5~$\mu$V at a temperature difference of 10~K, which gives a TEP of the order of 0.05~$\mu$V/K. The small TEP validates the assumption that we can take Cu as a reference for the TEP measurements and also attest to the functioning of our home-built sample holder.
-The non-zero voltage can be attributed to the pressed Indium used to contact the Cu wires with the sample; also, the Cu wires may not have been connected strongly enough with the temperature bath, which can still generate some temperature difference between the voltage pads.
-TEP on Au thin film gives the value of -0.4~$\mu$V/K with reference to Cu.
-The absolute TEP of Au at 300~K is 1.94~$\mu$V/K, whereas for Cu, it is 1.84~$\mu$V/K, which makes TEP of Au in reference to Cu to be +0.1~$\mu$V/K. The sign change again points to the In, since the absolute TEP of In is around 1.5~$\mu$V/K \cite{Caplin1974}, giving a larger negative TEP in reference to Cu than Au.
+To check our experimental setup, TEP was measured for thin films with thickness of 100-nm of well characterized metals, namely Cu, and Au, with reference to Cu at room temperature.
+In principal, it should give a zero TEP on a Cu film, but we measured around 0.5~$\mu$V at temperature difference of 10~K, which gives a TEP of the order of 0.05~$\mu$V/K. The small TEP validates the assumption that we can take Cu as a reference for the TEP measurements and also attest our home-built sample holder.
+The non-zero voltage appearing on Cu film can be attributed to two factors.
+Firstly, we used pressed Indium to contact the Cu wires with samples that can also contribute to the TEP.
+Secondly, the Cu wires may not be connected really with the temperature bath, which can still generate some temperature difference between the voltage pads.
+TEP on Au thin film gives the values of $-$0.4~$\mu$V/K reference to Cu.
+The absolute TEP of Au at 300~K is 1.94~$\mu$V/K, whereas for Cu, it is 1.84~$\mu$V/K, which makes TEP of Au in reference to Cu to be $+$0.1~$\mu$V/K. We measure a coefficient of $-$0.4~$\mu$V/K at room temperature.
+The sign change indicates a role of the In, since the absolute TEP of In is around 1.5~$\mu$V/K~\cite{Caplin1974}, giving a negative TEP in reference to Cu bigger than Au.

-Figure~\ref{SHPyCo}a shows the temperature dependent TEP of a 25~nm thick Py film deposited on a sapphire substrate.
-It shows roughly linear behavior with TEP = -7.8~$\mu$V/K at 300~K. It is a somewhat smaller value than the value reported in the literature, -20~$\mu$V/K~\cite{Uchida2008} or -15~$\mu$V/K,~\cite{Uchida2010}.
-The reasons for this difference can be the effect of an oxide layer on the film and its slightly different thickness \cite{Schepis1992}.
+Figure~\ref{SHPyCo}a shows the temperature dependent TEP of a 25~nm thick Py film.
+It shows roughly linear behavior between 294~K and 117~K with TEP = $-$7.8~$\mu$V/K at 300~K. It is a smaller value than the value reported in the literature, -20~$\mu$V/K~\cite{Uchida2008} or $-$15~$\mu$V/K,~\cite{Uchida2010}.
+The reasons for these differences can be the effect of oxide layer on these films and/or dimensionality of the samples in the form of thin films~\cite{Schepis1992}.

-Next, a magnetic field $H || \Delta T$ was applied and TEP measured.
+Next, a magnetic field $\mu_{\circ}H~\parallel~\Delta T$ is applied and TEP measured.
 We use the absolute values of the TEP to define the MTEP, as follows: